Field Operations is responsible for aspects of the provision of service outside the Clinical Practice.

 Field Ops is made up of a an incredible staff of dedicated supervisors, medical staff, and support personnel that insure that we are able to meet the growing demand for service in our County.

-The Field Supervisors are responsible for the direct clinical and operational oversight of the system.
+The District Chiefs are responsible for the direct clinical and operational oversight of the system.
 They provide on-line medical consultation for the ambulances.
 They support the system through internal and external customer service and coordination, special project work, scheduling oversight and management, and operation within the incident command system.
 They are “jack of all trades” and seem to manage whatever is asked of them.

 Uniformed Field Staff

 The Uniformed Field Staff is comprised of approximately 200 budgeted positions.
 Each ambulance is staffed with two certified personnel.
 The lead position on the ambulance is known as the “In Charge” Paramedic.
 These individuals have completed a credentialing process designed to verify abilities and competencies necessary to oversee the clinical and operational aspects of the job duties.

 Ambulance operations could not be successful without the support from the “Attendant” position on the unit.
 Our Attendant staff are charged with the responsibility of the safe operation of the ambulance and the provision of medical care along side the In Charge.
 The majority of our Attendant staff are paramedics.
 We do employ well experienced EMT Intermediates as well.
 Our attendants receive the same professional development as the In Charge staff and ample patient care opportunities in an attempt to groom them for promotion.

 Although the each has primary responsibility over certain duties, the In Charge and Attendants are encouraged to share operational and patient care duties.